vincentscode/helm-charts/README.md

 ```

 ### Packaging a chart
-Charts are packaged automatically by github actions using the [helm/chart-releaser-action](https://github.com/helm/chart-releaser-action).
+Charts are packaged automatically by github actions using [helm/chart-releaser-action](https://github.com/helm/chart-releaser-action).